GrishanAnton/InternetBS-API-PHP-Class/README.md

 --------
 To execute commands at live server you need valid API key.
 To get an API key you need to perform 4 simple steps:

-* Create [new account](https://internetbs.net/newaccount.html?pId=russia) at InternetBS site using [this link](https://internetbs.net/newaccount.html?pId=russia).
+ 1. Click  [here to create new account](https://internetbs.net/newaccount.html?pId=russia) at InternetBS site.
-* After registration open control panel and see at the top of the page (right upper conner) link **Get API Key**, click this link.
+ 2. After registration open control panel and see at the top of the page (right upper conner) link **Get API Key**, click this link.
-* Follow instructions.
+ 3. Follow instructions.
 You will need to add funds to your balance in order to be able to execute payable operations like domain registration, renew, transfer and so on.
-* When you are done you will get your own API key and password.
+ 4. When you are done you will get your own API key and password.

 Once you got it you may use to execute any API commands at real live server.
 To use your API key and password just do once somewhere in script begin:
 ```php